 It’s perfectly okay to feel this way.
 No matter how senior, important, or famous we become, we all get demotivated from time to time, and especially at times of heightened global uncertainty like we are currently facing.

-The key is to recognize the signs and swiftly implement the 15 practical ways below so that you embrace your full potential, reconnect with your bigger vision, and reignite that spark of excitement inside that fuels your motivation once again.
+The key is to acknowledge the lack of motivation, recognize the signs and swiftly implement the 15 practical ways below so that you embrace your full potential, reconnect with your bigger vision, and reignite that spark of excitement inside that fuels your motivation once again.

 1. Banish Your Inner Critic